UWPCE-PythonCert/PythonCertDevel/_sources/modules/Decorators.rst.txt

     In [9]: other_func
     Out[9]: <function __main__.my_decorator.<locals>.inner>

+Notice that other_func is the "inner" function here as well.

 Decorators have the power to replace the decorated function with a different one!

+And they do it with compact, declarative syntax that has the decoration right at the top where the function is defined.

 Callables
 ---------

 Our original definition of a *decorator* was nice and simple, but a tiny bit incomplete.

 In reality, decorators can be used with anything that is *callable*.

-Remember that a *callable* is a function, a method on a class, or a class that implements the ``__call__`` special method.
+Remember that a *callable* is a function, a class object, a method in a class, or a instance of a class that implements the ``__call__`` special method.

 So in fact the definition should be updated as follows:

-A decorator is a callable that takes a callable as an argument and returns a callable as a return value.
+  "A decorator is a callable that takes a callable as an argument and returns a callable as a return value."

 An Example
 ----------

-Consider a decorator that would save the results of calling an expensive function with given arguments:
+Consider a decorator that would save the results of calling an expensive function with given arguments so that it would not have to be re-computed with the same input (which is known an memoizing...).

 .. code-block:: python